mach3/js-addtags/README.md

 Then, initialize class.

-	var myaddtags = new AddTags( [ "foo", "bar" ] );
+	var myaddtags = new AddTags( {}, [ "foo", "bar" ] );
 	myaddtags.run();

-You can pass the tags for default, as argument for constructor.
+You can pass the tags for default, as 2nd argument for constructor.

 ### Options

 You can configure the markup information with `config` method,
-or second argument for constructor.
+or first argument for constructor.

 	var myconfig = {
 		tagInput : "#tagInput", // Text input to add tag